hashicorp/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

   It can also be sourced from the `BM_TIMEOUT` or `BLUEMIX_TIMEOUT` environment variable.
   The former variable has higher precedence.
 Default value is `60 seconds`.

-* `region` - (Required) This is the Bluemix region.
-It must be provided, but it can also be sourced from the `BM_REGION` or `BLUEMIX_REGION` environment variable.
+* `region` - (Optional) This is the Bluemix region.
+It can also be sourced from the `BM_REGION` or `BLUEMIX_REGION` environment variable.
 The former variable has higher precedence.
+  The default value is "ng"

 * `softlayer_username` - (Optional) This is the SoftLayer user name.
 It must be provided, but it can also be sourced from the `SL_USERNAME`  or `SOFTLAYER_USERNAME` environment variable.